ZplBox converts HTML/PDF to ZPL.

 --header 'content-type: application/json' \

---data '{ "url":"http://localhost:8080/labels/ups-example.html", "widthPts":812, "heightPts":1624 }'
+--data '{ "url":"https://zplbox.org/test-labels/ups-example.html", "widthPts":812, "heightPts":1624 }'

 NOTE: You can copy the generated ZPL Code to https://labelary.com/viewer.html to get a visual representation of the output.

-Open API Specification (swagger.yml)
+Open API Specification (openapi.yaml)

-maintained by meiXXI
+maintained by ricebean.net